eMahtab/copy-list-with-random-pointer/README.md

    return copyHead;
 }
 ```
 But wait, this problem have an extra level of complexity.
-In this list each node have a random pointer, which may point to a node forward in the list.
+In this list each node have a random pointer, which may point to a node, which may be forward in the list.
 So we better first create all the nodes (in the first iteration) and in the second iteration just connect the next and random pointer correctly.